fastify/process-warning/README.md

 ##### `createDeprecation({code, message[, options]})`

-This is a wrapper for `warning.create`.
-It is equivalent to invoking `warning.create` with the `name` parameter set to "DeprecationWarning".
+This is a wrapper for `createWarning`.
+It is equivalent to invoking `createWarning` with the `name` parameter set to "DeprecationWarning".

 Deprecation warnings have extended support for the Node.js CLI options:
 `--throw-deprecation`, `--no-deprecation`, and `--trace-deprecation`.

 ##### `warning([, a [, b [, c]]])`

-The utility also contains an `emit` function that you can use for emitting the warnings you have previously created by passing their respective code.
+The returned `warning` function can used for emitting warnings.
 A warning is guaranteed to be emitted at least once.

 - `[, a [, b [, c]]]` (`any`, optional) - Parameters for string interpolation.